The Legend of Valkyrie: Plot

-Small parts of the story to Valkyrie no Densetsu are told through in-game cutscenes and dialogue, while much of it is instead found in various pieces of Namco promotional material.
+Small parts of the story to The Legend of Valkyrie are told through in-game cutscenes and dialogue, while much of it is instead found in various pieces of Namco promotional material.
 Continuing after the events of the first game, following the restoration of peace to the kingdom of Marvel Land the inhabitants of Xandra Land notice their kingdom becoming barren of resources, with the cropfields providing the Xandra Land people's food drying up.
 In an effort to save his family and home, Kurino Xandra embarks on a quest to retrieve a mystical item called the Golden Seed, said to grant the wishes of whoever drops it into the Northern Spring.
 After beginning his search for the Golden Seed, Xandra is joined by Sabina, a member of the Koakuman tribe, (Note: The name "Koakuman" is based on the Japanese word "koaku", meaning "little devil".
 North American versions of the game mistranslate this as "Quarkman".) and Zuul, a former bandit who has a map potentially leading to the seed.
 Following the map leads the trio to an odd formation of rocks with a golden trident atop them, which becomes Xandra's primary weapon.

 One evening, the three encounter an old woman in the forest, advising them to visit an abandoned village that had been destroyed many years ago.
 As they investigate, Xandra and company are met by the warlord Kamooz and his group of soldiers.
 Kamooz, responsible for spreading destruction and chaos across Marvel Land, is also looking for the Golden Seed to enslave the inhabitants of the kingdom and make them his personal slaves, attacking Xandra and his friends.
 Just as the situation begins to escalate, a mythical warrior named Valkyrie descends from the heavens and chases away Kamooz and his soldiers.
 Valkyrie agrees to join Xandra, Sabina and Zuul to put an end to Kamooz and retrieve the Golden Seed.
 After making their way to the Northern Spring, Valkyrie and Xandra encounter Kamooz once more and manage to defeat him before he drops the Golden Seed into the spring; with her mission fulfilled, Valkyrie bids farewell to Xandra and his friends as she leaps back into the heavens.